You can participate in the Kindness Project every day of the year!

 We're excited to provide this free Kindness Project Day eBook to you to share photos, stories, and ideas for Kindnesses previously done and to inspire you to do future Kindnesses in the world in honor and memory of your loved ones.
 Here's to remembering all your children through the creation of a world that becomes more and more kind with every single kindness action taken by each of us!

 The Kindness Project began in 1996 as a way for families to honor their deceased child and to help themselves heal.
-Now, years later, more than 1,000,000 Kindness Project cards have been used around the world to perform random acts of kindness in memory of a child, parent, friend, or spouse who died before their time.
+Now, years later, almost 2,000,000 (yes, two million!)
+Kindness Project cards have been used around the world to perform random acts of kindness in memory of a child, parent, friend, or spouse who died before their time.

 The idea is to perform random acts of, usually anonymous, acts of kindness in your community.
 A little card is left behind so that the person who benefits from the kindness knows that someone's life and death continues to matter.
 This beautiful movement has helped thousands of families to heal and find positive outlets for their overwhelming grief.